Isle of Dogs: Politics

 The Island achieved notoriety in 1993 when Derek Beackon of the British National Party became a councillor for Millwall ward, in a by-election.
 This was the culmination of years when race was a prominent issue in local politics, especially with regards to allocation of housing.
 Labour regained the ward in the full council election of May 1994, and held all three seats until a further by-election in September 2004.

 Incidents

 On 9 February 1996, the IRA detonated a truck bomb near South Quay DLR station on the Isle of Dogs that killed two people and injured more than a hundred others.

 Education

 There are four state primary schools located on the Isle of Dogs - Cubitt Town Junior School, Arnhem Wharf, Harbinger School and St Edmunds.
 There was also an independent primary school, River House Montessori.

-Canary Wharf College is a free school on the Island which covers primary and secondary education.
+Canary Wharf College is a free school on the Island that covers primary and secondary education.